timvisee/ffsend/README.md

 Easily and securely share files from the command line.
 A fully featured Firefox Send client.

+The default public Send host is provided by Tim Visee, @timvisee.
+Please consider to donate and help keep it running: https://vis.ee/donate

 USAGE:
     ffsend [FLAGS] [OPTIONS] [SUBCOMMAND]